UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 ## Introduction to Training Module
 This training module provides an overview on analyzing exposure-associated response/outcome data in relation to exposure concentration (or dose), resulting in the derivation of benchmark doses (BMDs).
-This topic is of high relevance to the field of environmental health, as BMDs represent values that are used as the basis for evaluating risk in chemical safety evaluations, ultimately dictating the levels at which chemicals are regulated.
+This topic is of high relevance to the field of environmental health, as BMDS represent values foundational to assessing risk in chemical safety evaluations, and therefore, ultimately dictating the levels at which chemicals are regulated.
 This module specifically analyzes animal tumor incidence rates in response to exposure to a fictitious chemical (referred to a Chemical Z) tested across 12 different concentrations in drinking water.
 This dataset was generated for the specific purposes of this exercise, to allow for some interesting curve fits and a comparison between tissue site sensitivity to an example chemical insult.

 #### Training Module's **Environmental Health Questions**